tlint101/py50/README.md

 pip install py50
 ```

-Pacakge can be upgraded specifically using pip with the following:
+pacakge can be upgraded specifically using pip with the following:

 ```
 pip install py50 -U